 Otherwise, it will look like you're pressuring him to change his mind, which won't help matters.

 Lastly, you may have said or done something to alienate the prospect at some point earlier in the sales cycle.
-Maybe you were late to the meeting and gave her the impression you don't respect her time, or you made exactly the wrong joke and offended her.
-Such sales are usually not retrievable because everything you say now tainted by the prospect's impression of you.
-If you can get her to tell you just what you did wrong you may be able to make amends, but it will take a lot of hard work to earn her trust after such a disaster.
+Maybe you were late to the meeting and gave her the impression you don't respect her time, or you made an off-color joke and offended her.
+Such sales are usually not retrievable because everything you say is now tainted by the prospect's impression of you.
+If you can get her to tell you just what you did wrong, you may be able to make amends, but it will take a lot of hard work to earn her trust after such a gaffe.

 Close Every Sale

 If you only remember one thing about closing, remember that you should always try to close every sale.
 Don't just close on sales that you're pretty sure you'll win; try closing on sales that you think are lost causes.
-You might be surprised how often the prospect will say yes when you were sure he'd say no.
+You might be surprised how often the prospect will say end up saying "yes" when you were positive you'd get a "no."